|

 In a few cities, the tickets are issued and signed by a clerk, although it will usually be a sworn officer who comes to court for trial.

 CVC 40518 allows a ticket to be issued by "a peace officer or by a qualified employee."
-The practice of using clerical staff to approve tickets is controversial, even in the Industry, and until a June 30, 2010 amendment was to be outlawed by SB 1362 (see the 2010 Legislation section on the Action/Legis page).
+The practice of using clerical staff to approve tickets is controversial, even in the Industry, and until an amendment was to be outlawed by a 2010 bill in the State Senate.
+(The 2012 "reform" bill, SB 1303, did not outlaw the use of clerical staff.
+See the 2012 Legislation section on the Action/Legis page.)

 In one city, some tickets were signed by an officer who was not even alive at the time!
 In early 2011 WBAL-TV in Baltimore revealed that 2000 tickets had been signed by an officer who had died in a car accident some months before.